Unbearable (short story collection)

-Unbearable is the fifth in a series of collections of short stories by Australian author Paul Jennings.
-It was first released in 1990.
+Unbearable!
+More Bizarre Storie is the fifth in a series of collections of short stories by Australian author Paul Jennings, first released in 1990.
 Half of season 2 of Round The Twist were adaptions of the short stories in this book.

 The stories

 Licked

 A boy who has bad table manners is often criticised by his father during meals.
 But when a visitor comes for tea, the father has made a promise not to talk about his son's faults, despite the fact that his son tries to make him crack and performs them in the worst ways possible.
 Was later adapted as an episode of Round The Twist, was one of two adaptions to be combined into one episode.

 Little Black Balls

 A girl tells her mother the story of how she helped one of her friends, who is called the "paper-man" and likes watching the clouds and has many animals for friends, with an operation, and how she lost one of his jewels to a goat.
 Was later adapted as an episode of Round The Twist, was one of two adaptions to be combined into one episode.